MTSSamsioe/sanitas/README.md

 - The site is styled with bootstrap and css

-- Icons are taken from fonawsome
+- Icons are taken from fontawsome

+- Font 'Robot condensed' is taken from google fonts

 - Google maps section is provided by google

 - Newsletter signup is provided by mailchimp

+- Mockups is made with https://balsamiq.cloud/

+- Data base models schema is made with https://lucid.app/

 ### Media